 Cornelius Vanderbilt: Railroads

-Vanderbilt was the driving force behind the construction of Manhattan’s Grand Central Depot, which opened in 1871.
+Undeterred, Vanderbilt went on to other endeavors, and was the driving force behind the construction of Manhattan’s Grand Central Depot, which opened in 1871.
 The station eventually was torn down and replaced by present-day Grand Central Terminal, which opened in 1913.

 Cornelius Vanderbilt: Final Years

-Unlike the Gilded Age titans who followed him, such as steel magnate Andrew Carnegie (1835-1919) and oil mogul John Rockefeller (1839-1937), Vanderbilt did not own grand homes or give away much of his vast wealth to charitable causes.
+Unlike the Gilded Age titans who followed him, such as steel magnate Andrew Carnegie (1835-1919) and Standard Oil founder John D. Rockefeller (1839-1937), Vanderbilt did not own grand homes or give away much of his vast wealth to charitable causes.
 In fact, the only substantial philanthropic donation he made was in 1873, toward the end of his life, when he gave $1 million to build and endow Vanderbilt University in Nashville, Tennessee.
 (In a nod to its founder’s nickname, the school’s athletic teams are called the Commodores.)

 Vanderbilt died at age 82 on January 4, 1877, at his Manhattan home, and was buried in the Moravian Cemetery in New Dorp, Staten Island.
 He left the bulk of his fortune, estimated at more than $100 million, to his son William (1821-85).